mehrdad-dev/mehrdad-dev.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Undergraduate computer engineering student interested in deep learning and machine learning.
+An undergraduate computer engineering student interested in deep learning and machine learning.
 Currently, I work as a Deep Learning Researcher at Shenasa.ai company.
+Machine learning seems like magic (I love magic!).
+I try to develop anything around me as much as I can, so let's develop!

 <p style='font-weight:bold; margin-bottom: 5px; font-size: 20px'> Research Interests:</p>
 - Computer Vision